 Anyone age 65 or older with a qualifying work history (their own or their spouse’s) is eligible for Medicare.

 Most people who’ve worked for 10 years at a job in which they paid Medicare taxes will qualify.
-Younger people with certain disabilities or end-stage renal disease may also qualify.
+Younger people with specific disabilities or end-stage renal disease may also be eligible.

 3. Who runs Medicare?